blairious/CozyHasher/README.md

 ```C#
 String HashVal = hasherinst.MakeHash(username, password);
 ```
 MakeHash() takes in two strings and returns a hash as a single string output.
-Keep in mind that the algorithm dynamically keys when it creates a class, making the output potential different on each use, despite the inputs being the same.
-For this reason, you cannot use this method to check validity.
+Keep in mind that the algorithm dynamically keys when it creates each string, making the output potential different on each use, despite the inputs being the same.
+For this reason, you cannot use this method to create two identical codes to manually check validity.

 To check if a username, password, and hash are valid use: